vhuynh100/vtuber-alerts-bot/README.md

 # VTuber Alerts Bot

+Discord bot that sends alerts to a specified channel when a streamer goes live.

-## Prerequisites:
+### Prerequisites:
 Python 3.12 or lower

-To run the bot:
+### To run the bot:
 ```
-py -3.12 main.py
+py main.py
 ```